 Moving through the stages of team development (Tuckman, 1965), a team will eventually learn to constructively set aside their conflicts and establish important norms of behavior that are unique to the team culture.
-This is when teammates really start to come together to make their work seem much more fluid and natural.
-The coach and team have been able to align their efforts in order to focus solely on achieving the common goals they had formed earlier on in the development process.

 In the norming stage, team members often agree on rules, values, behavior, shared tactics and technique, and sometimes taboos.
 Cohesion between athletes increases immensely, and, as a result, group harmony develops as roles are clear both socially and task specifically.
 Most importantly, during this stage, team members begin to trust each other because their level of cooperation allows them to let their guard down and believe in each others’ motives.
 Their motivation toward pursuing team goals and objectives increases as a result.

 However, one downfall if the norming behaviors become too stringent or constricting, creativity and innovative playmaking may suffer.
 It’s important to include some aspect of autonomy in the formal or informal norms of the team.
 This downside is sometimes referred to as groupthink where each team member’s desire to conform to the consensus of the group overrides their ability to discover new critical ways of thinking.